Hooray for snow days!

 Beanie by Sportsman.
 100% acrylic knit, 8” knit.

-Beanie by Sportsman.
-100% acrylic knit, 12” knit, adjustable cuff, shown as 3”.
 Before the 20th century, the traditional use of beanie-type caps was simple: keeping the head warm in cold weather.
-Because of its essential function, hats in this style can be found independantly in many regions with a cool climate throughout history.
+Because of its essential function, hats in this style can be found independently in many regions with a cool climate throughout history.
 In fact, even the vikings wore knit caps.
 Starting in the 1700s, wool knit caps were popular among fisherman, hunters, and other outdoor-workers.

 Speculation still exists about how the beanie cap got its name.
 Most theories suggest that the beanie cap was named after the head itself, which was often referred to as a “bean” in the early 1900’s.
 Another theory suggests the name “beanie” originated from the top button that originally secured the gathered fabric together, which was about the size of a bean.